 Theme: Taxation and Government Salaries

-AB 245 - Property taxation: application of base year value: disaster relief. - Passed Assembly, Senate Pending Referral - All property is taxable and assessed at the same percentage of fair market value, unless otherwise provided by the California Constitution or federal law.
+AB 245 - Property taxation: application of base year value: disaster relief. - To Governor’s Desk - All property is taxable and assessed at the same percentage of fair market value, unless otherwise provided by the California Constitution or federal law.
 This bill provides meaningful and automatic property tax relief for disaster victims, including fire disasters, in areas proclaimed in a state of emergency by the Governor.

 AB 397 – Personal Income Tax Law: young child tax credit.- Appropriations Committee - Ask for a NO vote -Provides child tax credits for undocumented individuals up to age 18, rewarding illegal behavior and draining taxpayer resources

-AB 471 - County air pollution control districts: board members: compensation. - Passed Assembly, Senate Environmental Quality - Ask for a NO vote - Increases pay for county officials on Air pollution control districts
+AB 471 - County air pollution control districts: board members: compensation. - To Governor’s Desk - Ask for a VETO - Increases pay for county officials on Air pollution control districts

 AB 1421 (Wilson) - Vehicles: Road Usage Charge - Technical Advisory Committee. - Transportation Committee - Ask for a NO vote -Imposes a costly mileage tax on all CA drivers – costing $900 to $1200 a year on top of gas and car taxes.
 Existing law requires the Transportation Commission to create a Road Usage Charge Technical Advisory Committee to guide a pilot program proposing mileage-based revenue collection as an alternative to the gas tax system.
 Existing law requires Transportation Agency to implement the pilot program.
 Existing law repeals these provisions on January 1, 2027.
 This bill extends the provisions until January 1, 2035.